-The primary missions of the CommunityCare Clinics are to provide free, quality health care to the underserved and to raise healthcare awareness in the Toledo community.
-The clinic provides the opportunity for volunteers to discover societal issues, practice principles of public health in an interdisciplinary fashion, and to affect a positive change in the Greater Toledo area.
+The primary missions of the CommunityCare Clinics are to provide free quality health care to the underserved and to raise healthcare awareness in the Toledo community.
+Our clinics provide the opportunity for volunteers to affect a positive change in the Greater Toledo area, discover societal issues, and practice the principles of public health in an interdisciplinary fashion.
 The CommunityCare Clinics constantly strives to improve our impact in the community.

 Additionally, in terms of direct costs to patients, we strive for the least possible.
 Medications and treatments provided on-site are always free, and we work with you so that there are no surprise costs when it comes to getting you the absolute best healthcare possible.
 If you agree that such tests or laboratory studies are needed, our dedicated administrative team will help you complete the necessary financial aid application which will determine your expected costs based upon a sliding scale.
 We strive to have no patients receive an unexpected bill for procedures or tests, but sometimes that happens.
 If that does occur, we recommend calling (419) 482- 8127 so that we are aware of the issue.
 You are also welcome to return to the clinic to discuss the unexpected charges.
 Please bring the bill with you and alert reception that you would like to discuss the bill you received.